 But she pulled out before the votes could be counted, amid speculation that she was unlikely to have secured the support of any other League One club.

-VOTV129 is available now.
+VOTV130 was published on Saturday, October 15th, and is available to order now.
 There are three pricing options - for UK (first class), European and worldwide delivery.
 All of them then add UK postage and packing to the price shown, making the total amount correct for your delivery address.

 Alternatively, you can subscribe.
 Payment is annual and covers eight issues.
-New subscriptions will now start with VOTV130 so if you require a copy of VOTV129 and are subscribing then please order one separately.
-Apologies for any inconvenience.
+New subscriptions will now start with VOTV131, due out on Saturday, November 19th.